 I quickly learned that most Koreans cannot speak English, hiking is part of their lifestyle, and the whole “let’s drink cocktails on the beach whilst catching a tan” isn’t a thing here!
 Here are 24 other strange things about Korea!

 I was also amazed by the number of people who flock to Jeju.
-It’s a tourist hotspot and every attraction I visited was packed with people as the island is geared for tourism.
+It’s a tourist hotspot, and every attraction I visited was packed with people as the island is geared for tourism.
 There’s nothing untouched or mysterious about Jeju.

-But that’s what I enjoyed about the island, I learned something new about the way Koreans travel and what they deem to be an amazing vacation.
+But that’s what I enjoyed about the island: I learned something new about the way Koreans travel and what they deem to be an amazing vacation.
 My students often go to Jeju and tell me how much they love it there.
-Learning about different countries and cultures continues to amaze me and it’s experiences like these that make one appreciate the differences.

 Have you been to Jeju Island?
 Do you think it lives up to its name as being the “Hawaii of Korea”?
 Let me know in the comments section below!